Note: I use the preview version of Entity Framework Core 2.0 (2.0.0-preview2-final). Things may change after the final version is released

 }

-The inconvenience of this method, is the properties have a setter while you don't want to set the value in your code.
-Let's see how to use read-only properties.
+The downside of this approach is that the properties have setters, even though you never intend to set them from your code.
+Let's see how to use read-only properties instead.

 #Read-only properties